Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Oh no, his state is 'kidnapped'.
+#### 💬You: Oh no, his state is 'kidnapped'.
-#### Edward: Horrible, the pilot is held captive by Dirty Dieter!
+#### 💬Edward: Horrible, the pilot is held captive by Dirty Dieter!
 I will show you a trick how to find out the name of the village where Dirty Dieter lives.
 > SELECT village.name FROM village, inhabitant WHERE village.villageid = inhabitant.villageid AND inhabitant.name = 'Dirty Dieter'
 > Output:
 <table>